• Home

 • Mediation & Conflict Coaching

 Jamie founded Phinney Estate Law in 2007 as a way of addressing a need she saw in the community for affordable, values-based estate planning and as a way to develop a legal practice that was consistent with her own values and legal philosophy.
 Jamie works with our clients to develop their estate plans and heads our probate and dispute resolution practices.
-A leader in the alternative dispute resolution community she acts a a mediator and collaborative attorney in probates, elder law disputes, and family law.
+A leader in the alternative dispute resolution community she acts a a mediator and collaborative attorney in probates and elder law disputes.

 Before founding Phinney Estate Law Jamie worked as a litigation associate at Cozen O’Connor, as an attorney advisor for the U.S. Department of Justice, and as legal intern for Northwest Immigration Rights Project and Northwest Justice Project.